Outcomes4Me Secures $21M in Funding Learn more >>

 If the cancer has spread beyond the prostate or has a very high likelihood of returning after initial treatment, your doctor may discuss more advanced therapies.
 These treatments are at the forefront of cancer care and include options like chemotherapy, which uses powerful drugs to kill fast-growing cancer cells throughout the body.
 Other advanced treatments include immunotherapy, which helps your own immune system recognize and fight the cancer, and targeted therapies, which are drugs designed to attack specific vulnerabilities in cancer cells.
 These options provide powerful ways to manage advanced prostate cancer.

-How to Reduce Your Risk of Prostate Cancer
+How Can You Reduce Your Risk of Prostate Cancer?

 While you can’t change your age, family history, or genetics, you can absolutely take charge of your lifestyle.
 Research shows that making healthy choices can play a significant role in lowering your risk of developing prostate cancer.
 Think of it not as a single magic bullet, but as a combination of positive habits that support your overall well-being.